Is it safe to travel to Spain? Should I cancel my holiday?

 The rain has battered the eastern region of Spain, hitting holiday hotspots such as Valencia to Malaga.

-Spain’s state weather agency, Aemet, has issued their most severe weather alert in the south west of the country as the province of Huelva was hit by torrential rain.
+Spain’s state weather agency, Aemet, has issued its most severe weather alert in the south west of the country as the province of Huelva was hit by torrential rain.

 Here is the latest on the situation in Spain and what you need to know about travel.